fatenhussein/ExpensesApplication/README.md

 ## Prerequisites
 - Node.js and npm installed on your system
-- Docker installed (optional, for Dockerized deployment)
+- Docker installed (for Dockerized deployment)

 ## Installation Steps